Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

+You'll choose two option modules and two option research skills modules.
 You'll be able to choose modules from all of the options available to postgraduate students, as long as they don't clash in your timetable and the module isn't oversubscribed.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.